 After about six weeks of trial proceedings, Thomas was found guilty of first-degree murder in February 2017.
 Cell phone records and surveillance videos convinced the jury that he hired Michael to kill Kelley.
-In April 2017, Thomas was sentenced to life in prison without the possibility of parole.
+Therefore, in April 2017, Thomas was sentenced to life in prison without the possibility of parole.
 In 2019, this verdict was upheld upon appeal, which means he remains incarcerated.
 According to state records, Thomas is currently behind bars at the maximum-security Sing Sing Correctional Facility in Ossining, New York, where he’s expected to remain for the rest of his natural life.

 Read More: Where is Michael Beard Now?